-Sarah is a English actress and writer who trained at New York’s Lee Strasberg Institute of Film and Television.
-She is a Dual Citizen of the UK and USA.
+Sarah is an English actress who trained at New York’s Lee Strasberg Institute of Film and Television.
+She’s also a screenwriter and filmmaker.

 She was born in the Lake District in England and she spent a large part of her childhood growing up in Qatar, in the Middle East where she started acting at the age of seven when she was cast in a community theatre show.

 Some of her favorite stage roles are Viola from Twelfth Night and Nora from A Doll’s House and she loves working in both stage and film.

 She acted in theatre throughout her school years and she studied acting at The Lee Strasberg Institute of Film and Television in New York, on their two year conservatory program.

 She made her Off-Broadway debut in the Manhattan Repertory Theater’s production of ‘Men’ directed by Ken Wolfe.

 Since moving to LA she has appeared in several award-winning features, including voicing the character of The Mother in the English version of the Oscar Nominated Animated Feature Film ‘I Lost My Body’.
 She’s also made several films.